bilkent-dl/bilkentdl-website/_projects/CV-AD.md

 title: Computer Vision for Anomaly  Detection

 description: |
-  One critical task in video surveillance is detecting anomalous events such as traffic accidents, crimes or illegal activities.
-Generally, anomalous events rarely oc- cur as compared to normal activities.
-Therefore, to allevi- ate the waste of labor and time, developing intelligent com- puter vision algorithms for automatic video anomaly detec-
+  The task in video surveillance is detecting anomalous events such as traffic accidents, crimes or illegal activities.
+To allevi- ate the waste of labor and time, developing intelligent com- puter vision algorithms for automatic video anomaly detec- tion  is  a  pressing  need.
-    tion  is  a  pressing  need.
-The  goal  of  a  practical  anomaly detection system is to timely signal an activity that deviates normal patterns and identify the time window of the occur- ring anomaly.
-Therefore, anomaly detection can be consid- ered as coarse level video understanding, which filters out anomalies from normal patterns.

 people:
   - rumeyza
   - fatih_ilhan